xquery/mx/README.md

 MX is designed to provide a 'starting point' for developing MarkLogic XQuery web applications.

-It is a 'work in progress' and a testbed for trying out things, so please excuse the unfinished touches.
+It is a 'work in progress' and a testbed for trying out things, so please excuse the general unfinished state.

 ## Website